 Grzegorz Mazurek is associate professor of marketing and specializes in the new technologies impact on management and marketing.
 He has authored three books.
 Before pursuing a scientific career, Grzegorz Mazurek held the position of Manager at K2 Internet S.A. – one of the most well-known interactive agencies in Poland.
 He had been working in the field of internet marketing for more than 12 years, managing projects for such brands as: Nokia, Nikon, Mars Corp., Michelin, IKEA and Senate of the Republic of Poland.
 You can contact him at email@example.com

-Karolina Mikołajewska is research and teaching assistant Kozminski University with a background in sociology.
-Her research interests related to digital societies evolve around political economy of social media.
+Karolina Mikołajewska-Zając is research and teaching assistant Kozminski University with a background in sociology.
+Her research interests related to digital societies revolve around emergent forms of labour in sharing economy.
 She currently works on her PhD project on the tension between gift and market economies in hospitality exchange networks such as CouchSurfing (with a grant funded by the National Science Center).
-You can contact her at email@example.com.
+In 2016-2017, she is Visiting Student Researcher at University of California, Berkeley.
+You can contact her at firstname.lastname@example.org.

 Aleksandra Przegalińska PhD in the Department of Philosophy of Culture (recently submitted PhD thesis:Phenomenology of virtual beings), graduate of Philosophy and Journalism and Communication Studies at the University of Wroclaw, as well as interdisciplinary Studies in the Humanities at the Liberales Artes Academy.
 As a William J. Fulbright Scholar I majored in Sociology at The New School for Social Research in New York, where I have participated in research on identity in virtual reality, with particular emphasis on Second Life.
 I am primarily interested in consequences of introducing artificial beings and systems to people’s social and professional sphere.
 Always happy to talk with bots and avatars.